Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Modeling

-where $\gamma_{max}$ is the maximal jump rate from the fluctuators.
 This expression explains the high power limit of the data in Fig. \ref{Qi_T} where the losses from different temperatures converge to a linear trend in the linear-log plot.
-This high $\gamma$ fluctuator loss will saturate to a constant value $\sim m\ln(\gamma_{max}/\Gamma_2)$ once $\Omega \lesssim \Gamma_2$ (See Supplementary Material Section III B).
+This high $\gamma$ fluctuator loss will saturate to a constant value $\sim m\ln(\gamma_\text{max}/\Gamma_2)$ once $\Omega \lesssim \Gamma_2$ (See Supplementary Material Section \ref{hi_gamma_fluct}).
 Thus, it will not affect the low power behavior of the TLS loss.